 Female wheel bugs lay masses of 42 to 182 eggs by gluing them to bark or some object.
 Wheel bugs overwinter as eggs.
 Tiny wheel bug nymphs hatch in April and May and begin to feed on aphids and other small insects.
 As nymphs develop through five instars (stages), they become larger and thus capable of attacking larger prey.
 Adult wheel bugs can feed on large hornworm caterpillars.
 We have one generation per year.
 Wheel bugs are not extremely abundant because, when prey is scarce, wheel bugs feed on other wheel bugs, and female wheel bugs commonly feed on male wheel bugs after mating.
 Because of their large size and bizarre half "cogwheel" on the thorax, wheel bugs are often noticed by the public.
 Fortunately most amateur collectors are sufficiently impressed by the ferocious appearance of wheel bugs to avoid being bitten.

-Because wheel bugs prey upon plant pests and because wheel bug numbers are usually low, control of wheel bugs is not warranted.
+Because wheel bugs prey upon plant pests and because wheel bug numbers are usually low, chemical control of wheel bugs is not warranted.
 Direct handling of wheel bugs should be avoided as they can inflict a painful bite.
 If these bugs are a nuisance, they can be safely dislodged with a stick, brush or some other object, trampled underfoot, or relocated.

 - Common name: wheel bug, scientific name: Arilus cristatus (Linnaeus) (Insecta: Hemiptera: Reduviidae).
 Mead, F. W. 1999 (revised 2014).
 Featured Creatures.
 Entomology & Nematology, FDACS/DPI, EDIS.